 - Challenge the Gym Police – The Gym Police are thoughts in your head reinforcing all the rules diet culture has created about how to exercise.
 Scream a loud “no” to thoughts that you’re not doing it right if you don’t workout for a full hour with heavy weights, cardio, HIIT training, etc, etc.

 - Respect your limitations – Tune in to your body’s signals (pain, energy level, mood, menses).
 Respect your body’s cues by modifying as needed.

 - Stop relying on external validation – Listen to your body rather than trackers, apps or the scale to tell you that you got it “right”.

 - Honour your need for rest.
 It’s part of the program.
 Don’t wait for an injury or burn out to justify a rest day.

 - Find your people – community matters.
 Feeling a part of a community is one of the biggest motivating forces.
 Find people who support your goals and build you up.
 A little healthy competition is ok, as long as it’s friendly.

-- Discover joy in movement – aka the runner’s high (it’s not just for runners).
+- Do what moves you – There’s no right and wrong way to move – Do what brings you joy!
 Try new activities that light you up and make you feel strong, successful, connected, alive.

 - Challenge yourself on your terms.
 It’s ok to work hard and push yourself if you’re having fun and your body is ready.
-Try new things, round out your fitness repertoire with a variety of activities, but do it because it’s fun not because you think you “should”.
+But do it because it’s fun not because you think you “should”.